 Toiletry Bag – There’s a chance you will be asked to remove your liquids from your carry-on luggage when you pass through security.
 Having them neatly contained in a toiletry bag helps make removing and re-packing them quick and easy.
 It will also protect the rest of your belongings from any leaks.

 A clear pouch helps the security team examine your items without having to rifle through your things.
 If you already have something similar sitting around at home, don’t rush out and buy a new one.
 I use an old Clinique makeup bag for everything and it works nicely.
 A Ziploc bag is another good alternative.

 Shopping Bag – Whether you use it for market runs, stashing items for a day at the beach, or overflow items from your carry-on bag, a reusable shopping bag is bound to come in handy during your trip.
 I’m obsessed with my trusty Baggu tote.
 It’s light-weight, super strong, and folds into a small pouch that I can tuck into my purse when I’m out and about.

 Portable Battery Pack – There’s nothing worse than finding yourself with a dead phone while in transit.
 A portable battery pack is great to have in case of emergencies.
-I really like this one because it plugs directly into the wall to charge, eliminating the need to pack yet another cord.

 Solo Travel Tip: Keep a written (or printed) copy of any essential contact information, travel directions, documents, etc, that you may need to reference during your trip.
 This way you’re covered if your phone happens to die.
 Not sure what to write down?
 Grab your FREE travel safety checklist here.